Martha G. Newman, Chair BUR 529, Mailcode A3700, Austin, TX 78712 • 512-232-7737

 - Campus Mail Code: A 3700

-Ross Ponder is currently a second year Ph.D. student studying the social history of early Judaism and Christianity.
-He holds an M.Div. in early Christian studies from Boston University and a B.A. in Classics from UT-Austin.
+Ross Ponder is currently a third-year Ph.D. student specializing in in the cultural history and artifacts of early Judaism and Christianity.
+He holds a M.A. in Religious Studies from the University of Texas at Austin, a M.Div. in early Christian studies from Boston University, and a B.A. in Classics from UT-Austin.

 When not working, Ross happily goofs off with his family.
 He lives in Austin, TX with his partner, Sarah Pratt Ponder, and their dog Daisy.
 Sarah is a rising star for an education technology company which teaches critical life skills in schools.